SanTechIT/UrSh/README.md

 A lightweight and powerfull PHP url shortener built for Apache!
 - If needed, This should work with any web server that has an equivilant of a rewrite module.

-Note, Uses geoip data from ipinfo.io.
-It is suggested that you use your own service. (code expects data in json format)
+Note, May use geoip data from ipinfo.io.
+It is suggested that you use your own service. (code expects data in json format / Is not implemented)

 ## Progress
 Core Functions